 - Click the Admin icon () in the sidebar, then select People.

 - Select Bulk User Import (located in the right column).

-Update existing users: Use this type of import to replace existing data for the users listed in your CSV file.
+Update existing users: You can additionally select this import option to replace existing data for the users listed in your CSV file.
 You only need to include the fields that you want to update in the file.
 If you have empty columns of data it will overwrite the existing data for that user.
 For a list of exceptions, see Updating existing user profile data.